 To see what websites are working well for others, view the MasterCook.com Trending Recipes web page.
 Those are recipes that are trending with other MasterCook users.
 They are successfully being imported into the private accounts of other MasterCook users.
+As you can see, the web importer works with hundreds of websites.

 Sometimes a "print" view of a recipe will import if it loads that print view in a web page.
 You might give that a try too.